corbado/example-passkeys-php-symfony/README.md

-# Complete integration sample for the Corbado web component in PHP with Symfony
+# PHP Symfony Passkey Example App

 This is a sample implementation of frontend and backend where the Corbado web component is integrated.